 “When the student is ready the teacher will appear.
 When the student is truly ready… The teacher will disappear.” – Lao Tzu

-There is a post making its way around social media these last few months of a shop that posted new price guidelines for ordering coffee that goes something along the lines of:
+There is a post making its way around social media these last few months of a shop that posted new price guidelines for ordering coffee that goes something like:

 “Large coffee”- $2.50